CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm

 \subsection{Linear Regression Node}

 Linear regression node (LR node) is the type of inner node that uses linear regression to determine the next branch.
 As mentioned in Section~\ref{sec:cache-aware}, the size of tree nodes must be 64 bytes.
-In order to make full use of 64 bytes space, we pack six linear models inside each LR node, each handling a small range of key values.
-For a given input key, the LR node first uses a simple linear computation to choose the corresponding model, and then uses it to determine the next branch.
+We only use a simple linear model in this node to achieve the goal of predicting the position as quickly as possible, and the remaining bytes are placeholders.
+For a given input key, the next branch can be directly obtained by a few simple calculations and boundary processing.
 Figure~\ref{fig:lrStructPro} shows the memory layout and detailed computation steps of LR nodes for reference.